 On the list below are food plants that are proven to be accepted by most commonly kept stick insects and that are no risk to their health.

 Bramble (Rubus spp.)

-Bramble is one of the most accepted and suitable food plant there is for feeding stick insects.
-It is eaten by many different species and also very useful when raising nymphs.
+Bramble is one of the most accepted and suitable food plants for feeding stick insects.
+It is eaten by many different species and is also very useful when raising nymphs.
 This food plant is popular because it stays green in winter (at least when it is not freezing too long and too cold).
 When feeding bramble, you should feed older and darker green leaves instead of new bright green leaves.
-New leaves contain substances that are poisonous for stick insects.
+New leaves contain substances that can be poisonous to stick insects.

 Rose (Rosa spp.)

 Rose is another well-accepted food plant.
 Many species eat rose leaves.
 If a species eats bramble, it eats almost certainly rose too.
-Only feed organic rose bushes are rose plants that are there for many and many years.
+Only feed organic rose bushes are rose plants that have been there for many and many years.
 Rose bushes from garden centres are most likely sprayed with pesticides.